 The email should be simple and consistent.

 First of all, I usually choose a subject something like “I have an idea how to promote your hotel” or a less commercial and more mysterious one “Collaboration proposal”.
 You can think of something more attractive or creative – it’s totally up to you how you will start off!
-Think if you want to sound very pro or rather like a fun, easy-going blogger.
-I usually opt for the second option.
-I can’t be too serious!
+Do you want to sound very professional or rather like a fun, easy-going blogger.?
+I usually opt for the second option; I can’t be too serious!

 Then I write a short email, I introduce myself, provide them the link to my blog(s) and ask for an email to the person who is responsible for marketing or public relations.